Logo

 Marsha Blackburn attended Mississippi State University on a 4-H scholarship, earning a Bachelor of Science in home economics in 1974.

-In 1973, before graduating, Marsha Blackburn worked as a sales manager for the Times Mirror Company.
+In 1973, before graduating from college, Marsha Blackburn worked as a sales manager for the Times Mirror Company.

 Marsha Blackburn was a founding member of the Williamson County Young Republicans.